We provide regional leadership in emergency management for public works services to sustain resilient and safe communities.

 The following are the number of work orders or individual responses that were generated in 2011 for first responder services that have an adopted time standard for performance: 29,458 for graffiti; 28,057 for potholes; 3,526 for critical signs or signals; 472 for sewer problem; and 151 for waterline leak.

 Ensure that adopted time standards are clearly communicated to those providing the function.

 Ensure that a minimum anticipated completion rate is established for these First Responder Services.

-Continuously plan for emergencies and disasters by 1) ensuring 100 percent of employees are familiar with their roles under Administrative Directive A-135, Employee Responsibilities in an Automatic Emergency Response; 2) ensuring 100 percent of employees have received the mandated Disaster Services Worker training; and 3) train DOC personnel on the National Incident Management System and the State-mandated SEMS operating procedures.
+Continuously plan for emergencies and disasters by 1) ensuring 100% of employees are familiar with their roles under Administrative Directive A-135, Employee Responsibilities in an Automatic Emergency Response; 2) ensuring 100% of employees have received the mandated Disaster Services Worker training; 3) train DOC personnel on the National Incident Management System and the State-mandated SEMS operating procedures.

 County residents' lives and property are protected from major dam failures during floods and earthquakes by implementation of the Dam Safety Program.

 Percentage of previously non-compliant dams meeting State seismic and spillway requirements.

 Percentage of Dam Operators/Assistant Dam Operators trained annually on dam safety monitoring and reporting protocols for routine and emergency events.